How to Get Rid of Bed Bugs

 1. Schedule an inspection.
 We offer two different inspection types: service-professional visual inspections and dog inspections.

-When a Batzner Service Professional arrives to inspect your property, we will perform a visual inspection of key areas including the bed, nightstands, and living room furniture.
-Service professional visual inspections are recommended for single-family homes and hotels or apartments where only 2–3 units need to be inspected.
-Human inspections are advantageous because a skilled, experienced service professional can search unconventional areas and higher-up areas, such as ceiling fans and vents.
+When a Batzner Service Specialist arrives to inspect your property, we will perform a visual inspection of key areas including the bed, nightstands, and living room furniture.
+Service specialist visual inspections are recommended for single-family homes and hotels or apartments where only 2–3 units need to be inspected.
+Human inspections are advantageous because a skilled, experienced service specialist can search unconventional areas and higher-up areas, such as ceiling fans and vents.

 Alternatively, we use scientifically proven Bed Bug Canine Scent Detection to identify the presence of bed bugs in your property.
 Dog inspections are recommended for high-traffic areas such as hotels, hospitals, or multi-unit buildings in which more than three rooms need to be searched.
 Trained dogs are advantageous because they can detect bed bugs in any life stage, can find bed bugs faster than humans, and are good at finding brand new or small infestations.Learn More About Inspection Options